rpy2/rpy2/doc/source/introduction.rst

-   Whenever one wishes to be specific about where the symbol should be looked for (which should be most of the time), it possible to wrap R packages in Python module-like objects (see :ref:`robjects-packages`).
+   Whenever one wishes to be specific about where the symbol should be looked for (which should be most of the time), it possible to wrap R packages in Python namespace objects (see :ref:`robjects-packages`).

    For more details on environments, see Section